yurenchen000/terminator-hints-plugin/README.md

 - `h`: match hex
 - `d`: match dec
 - `i`: match ip[:port]
+- `u`: match url
 - `w`: match word

-then press the key to input highlight strings. or `ESC` to giveup
+then press the key to input highlight strings. or
+- `ESC` to giveup

 note: behavor not exactly the same as kitty-hints